top of page

 The prose poem above, along with five others from the book, first appeared in Grain Magazine, issue 38.1, edited by Sylvia Legris.
 The original title was "Requiem for a Dancer", and while working on edits with Sylvia for this sequence, I glimpsed trails leading to a larger narrative.

 Monica Piloni is a Brazilian sculptor who I have admired for a decade.
-When I first stumbled upon this image online I fell instantly in love.
-I'd recently completed the initial six-poem sequence, and I hoped that one day I might publish a longer version with this art on the cover.
+When I first found Ballerine online I was stunned.
+I'd recently completed the initial six-poem sequence, and Ballerine was instantly my dream cover.
 (Yes, I feel pretty lucky to see this dream realized!)

 Here as portion of an essay from Mario Ramerio about Monica's work: